hikoworks/hikolang/doc/language/file_organization.md

 ## Build Phases

- 1. **Package Download Phase**: The compiler will download the packages specified in the `hic.toml` file, recursively.
+ 1. **Package Download Phase**: The compiler will download the packages specified in the `.hkp` file, recursively.
 This includes downloading the source code from the specified URLs, and .zip files and adding them to the search path.
-Each package will be placed in a `.hic/packages/<package_name>` directory of the current package being compiled.
+Each package will be placed in a `.hkm/packages/<package_name>` directory of the current package being compiled.
 The package name is derived from the URL or .zip file name.
  2. **Per Package**: For each package in depth-first order:
     - Compile the package with the `download` build phase, any application with